Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

 where $\alpha$ is the leading exponent.
-In the blackbody regime, the $\xf$ spectrum of the leading hadron is strongly suppressed and thus $\alpha$ increases relative to the value found for a dilute target.
+In the blackbody regime, the $\xf$ distribution of the leading hadron is strongly suppressed and thus $\alpha$ increases relative to the value found for a dilute target.
 Conversely, $\alpha$ decreases with increasing $\pt$ when $\pt$ approaches or exceeds the saturation momentum scale $Q_s$.

 Figure~\ref{fig:xffit} shows the best-fit leading exponent $\alpha$ in each $\pt$ range in $\pp$ and $\pPb$ collisions.
-The leading exponent in $\pp$ collisions at $\sqs=\tev{7}$ is $\alpha \approx 3.7$ at $\pt<\gev{0.6}$ and decreases to $\alpha \approx 3.0$ at $0.6<\pt<\gev{1.0}$.
-The reduction of $\alpha$ with increasing $\pt$ can be understood in as much the target stays in a blackbody regime at $\pt<\gev{0.6}$ and then gradually escapes from the blackbody regime for $\pt>\gev{0.6}$.
-The leading exponent in $\pp$ collisions at $\sqs=\tev{2.76}$, having a large uncertainty, is slightly smaller than that at \tev{7}.
-The comparison between $\sqs=\tev{2.76}$ and \tev{7} may indicate that the upper $\pt$ limit of the measurement at \tev{2.76} is near the saturation momentum at \tev{2.76} and that the suppression due to the gluon density is weaker than at \tev{7}, although the calculated $Q_s$ at \tev{2.76} is only slightly different from the $Q_s$ at \tev{7} for the phase spaces of each measurement.
-The leading exponents in $\pPb$ collisions are rather flat along the $\pt$ axis, within the uncertainties that are generally larger than those in $\pp$ collisions.
-This may indicate in fact, that the saturation momentum in $\pPb$ collisions is well above the measured $\pt$ range and also the $\xf$ spectra in $\pPb$ collisions are suppressed relative to those for $\pp$ collisions.
+The leading exponent in $\pp$ collisions at $\sqs=\tev{7}$ (filled black circles) is $\alpha \approx 3.7$ at $\pt<\gev{0.6}$ and decreases to $\alpha \approx 3.0$ at $0.6<\pt<\gev{1.0}$.
+The reduction of $\alpha$ with increasing $\pt$ can be understood as much of the target staying in the blackbody regime for $\pt<\gev{0.6}$ and then gradually escaping from the blackbody regime for $\pt>\gev{0.6}$.
+The leading exponent in $\pp$ collisions at $\sqs=\tev{2.76}$ (open red circles) is slightly smaller than that at \tev{7} though with large uncertainty.
+The comparison between $\sqs=\tev{2.76}$ and \tev{7} may indicate that the upper $\pt$ limit of the measurement at \tev{2.76} is near the saturation momentum at \tev{2.76} and that the suppression due to the gluon density is weaker than at \tev{7}, although the calculated $Q_s$ at \tev{2.76} is only slightly different from the $Q_s$ at \tev{7}.
+The leading exponents in $\pPb$ collisions at $\snn=\tev{5.02}$ (filled blue triangles) are rather flat along the $\pt$ axis, within uncertainties that are generally larger than those in $\pp$ collisions.
+This may indicate that the saturation momentum in $\pPb$ collisions is well above the measured $\pt$ range and also that the $\xf$ distributions in $\pPb$ collisions are suppressed relative to those for $\pp$ collisions.